belli29/concepto-interior/README.md

 # Concepto Interior

-Furnitart is a furniture shop based in Mexico.
+Concepto Interior is a furniture shop based in Mexico.
 The ambition is to start delivring prodcuts all over the repubblic of Mexico using this website.

 ## UX